akaver/p2p/README.md

 Project is/was developed using JetBrains Rider.
 Dev environment is based on macOS Mojave.

+### API Endpoints

+All the endpoints are based on GET unlesss marked with POST (for example /ledger/receiveblock)

 Misc endpoints
 /ledger/log
 Get the log entries from this host